dadleyy/flyby/README.md

 ### [Bower Repo](https://github.com/dadleyy/flyby-bower) | [Source Repo](https://github.com/dadleyy/flyby)

 A lightweight library for mapping client-side interactions to server-side apis.
-The project was heavily influenced by angular's [ngResource](https://github.com/angular/angular.js/blob/master/src/ngResource/resource.js), and was originally built to bring the functionality out of the framework, allowing non-angular applications to use it's interface.
+The project was heavily influenced by angular's [ngResource](https://github.com/angular/angular.js/blob/master/src/ngResource/resource.js), and was originally built to bring the functionality out of the framework as a micro-library that can be used as a part of any project.

 1. [usage](#usage)
 2. [installing](#installing)